dhruvsh-1729/django-intro-proj1/README.md

    - The frontend should be accessible at `http://localhost:3000`.

-## Contributing

-If you’d like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

 If you have any questions, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).